jukefr/Graillon/README.md

 ## Frontend

-Next.js (react) ismomorphic webapp for the same reasons as backend (prototyping speed).
+**next.js** (react) ismomorphic webapp for the same reasons as backend (prototyping speed).
-Appolo-client and hooks for react.
-JWT for auth.
+**@apolo/client** for easy graphql bidings.
-Does not use redux, simply the new context hooks offered by latest React versions.
+Does not use redux, simply the new context hooks offered by latest react versions.

 ### Frontend Setup